kubernetes-sigs/aws-fsx-csi-driver/examples/kubernetes/dynamic_provisioning_s3/README.md

 * s3ExportPath(Optional) - S3 data repository you want to export new or modified files from persistent volume to S3.
 * deploymentType (Optional) - FSx for Lustre supports three deployment types, SCRATCH_1, SCRATCH_2 and PERSISTENT_1.
 Default: SCRATCH_1.
 * kmsKeyId (Optional) - for deployment type PERSISTENT_1, customer can specify a KMS key to use.
-* perUnitStorageThroughput (Optional) - for deployment type PERSISTENT_1, customer can specify the storage throughput.
-Default: "200".
+* perUnitStorageThroughput (Optional) - for deployment type PERSISTENT_1, customer must specify the storage throughput.
 Note that customer has to specify as a string here like "200" or "100" etc.
 * storageType (Optional) - for deployment type PERSISTENT_1, customer can specify the storage type, either SSD or HDD.
 Default: "SSD"
 * driveCacheType (Required if storageType is "HDD") - for HDD PERSISTENT_1, specify the type of drive cache, either NONE or READ.
 * dataCompressionType (Optional) - FSx for Lustre supports data compression via LZ4 algorithm.
 Compression is disabled when the value is set to NONE.
 The default value is NONE